pberthonneau/angegar.github.io/docs/Kubernetes/kubernetes-helm/README.md

 helm upgrade --create-namespace --install --namespace helm-demo -f website/values.yaml -f website/values-apache.yaml website ./website
 ```

+!!! note
+  The values contained in the website/values.yaml are overwritten by the ones on the website/values-apache.yaml

 *We can customize the message in using a lifecycle hook in the deployment object.*

 ```yaml